 SEBI Grade A Exam Centres

-Since the SEBI Grade A examination is also held in the online mode, various examination centres are allocated where this online facility is provided.
-The exam centres for SEBI Grade ‘A’ will be confirmed once the official notification of the same gets released and they will be updated here immediately.
+Since the SEBI Grade A examination is held in online mode, various examination centres are allocated.
 Once you are allocated a particular centre, no request to get it changed will be entertained.
 Though you are given a choice to select your exam centre, SEBI reserves the right to change, cancel or add more centres in the list of exam centres at its discretion

 SEBI GRADE A PHASE 1 EXAM CENTRES

-The exam centre for SEBI GRADE A 2020 exam Phase 1 exam will be asked by the candidate at the time of filling up the application form.
+The exam centre for SEBI GRADE A 2020 exam Phase 1 exam will be asked at the time of filling the application form.
 Up to three choices will be asked and any one of them will be allotted to the candidate for the Phase 1 examination.
-Please fill the choice of the examination very carefully because any changes in the examination centre will not be entertained by SEBI after the application form is submitted.
-Following are the examination centre for SEBI Phase 1 exam:
+Please fill the choice of the examination centre very carefully because any changes in the examination centre will not be entertained by SEBI after the application form is submitted.
+Following are the examination centre for SEBI Grade A 2020 Phase 1 exam: